MapleBKL/sticky-notes/README.md

 This section lists unfinished tasks and additional features I plan to implement later.

+- Style the scroll bar of the list in the central panel.

-- Automatically save notes to a database, so that they can be re-opened later.
+- Automatically save notes to a database (sqlite), so that they can be re-opened later.

 - Search for note content.